IIIF/api/metadata_api/metadata_1.1.md

 #### Technical Metadata

+  * __id__<br/>
-  * id: The URI that identifies the resource.
+    The URI that identifies the resource.
 Recommended, but not mandatory, URI patterns are presented below.
+  * __type__<br/>
-  * type: The type of the resource, either Manifest/Sequence/Canvas or drawn from a list of igh level content types such as Image, Text or Audio.
+    The type of the resource, either Manifest/Sequence/Canvas or drawn from a list of igh level content types such as Image, Text or Audio.
+  * __format__<br/>
-  * format: The more specific media type (often called a MIME type) of a Content resource, for example "image/jpeg".
+    The more specific media type (often called a MIME type) of a Content resource, for example "image/jpeg".
 This is important for distinguishing, for example, text in XML from plain text.
+  * __height__<br/>
-  * height: The height of a Canvas or Image resource.
+    The height of a Canvas or Image resource.
 For images, this is in pixels.
 No particular units are required for Canvases, as the dimensions provide an aspect ratio for the resources to be located within rather than measuring any physical property of the object.
+  * __width__<br/>
-  * width: The width of a Canvas or Image resource.
+    The width of a Canvas or Image resource.
 For images, this is in pixels.
 No particular units are required for Canvases.
+  * __viewingDirection__<br/>
-  * viewingDirection: The direction that Canvases should be presented in a viewer for the object.
+   The direction that Canvases should be presented in a viewer for the object.
 This field is valid for a Manifest (and would apply to all Sequences and Ranges), a Sequence or a Range, and must be ne of the following, case-sensitive strings: "left-to-right", "right-to-left", "top-to-bottom", "bottom-to-top"
+  * __viewingHint__
-  * viewingHint: A hint to the viewer as to the most appropriate method of displaying the object.
+    A hint to the viewer as to the most appropriate method of displaying the object.
 It is valid on the Manifest, Sequence of Range as per viewingDirection.
 This field can be any string, however the following are defined:
     * "individuals": The canvases are all individual sheets, and should not be presented in a specifically page turning interface.
 For example a sequence of letters or photographs.
     * "paged": The canvases represent pages in a bound volume, and should be presented in a page turning interface.
     * "continuous": The canvases each represent a complete side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
+    * "non-paged": Only valid on a Canvas, where the Manifest or Sequence have viewingHint of "paged".
+Canvases with this hint must not be presented in a page turning interface.
   * Additional image information may be provided, as described in the [IIIF Image API][26].

 The id and type are required for all primary resources.
 Height and width are required for Canvases and strongly recommended for image based content resources.
 Format is strongly recommended for all content resources.
 ViewingDirection and ViewingHint are only applicable to Sequences, and if not present then "Left-to-Right" and "paged" should be assumed.

 #### Links to Other Resources

+  * __related__<br/>
-  * related: A link to an external resource that is related to the current resource and intended for rendering to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, a description of the photograph, and so forth.
+    A link to an external resource that is related to the current resource and intended for rendering to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, a description of the photograph, and so forth.
 A label and the format of the target resource should be given if possible to assist clients in rendering the resource.
+  * __service__<br/>
-  * service: A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API service][26].
+    A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API service][26].
 The service resource should have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a "profile" link to a service description or information duplicated from the IIIF Image API Information Request
+  * __seeAlso__<br/>
-  * seeAlso: A link to a document that describes the resource in a machine readable way.
+    A link to a document that describes the resource in a machine readable way.
 This could be an XML or RDF record, such as in EAD, Dublin Core or Bibo schemas.
 The "profile" and "format" information should be given if possible.
+  * __within__<br/>
-  * within: A link to a resource that contains the current resource, such as a collection of Manifests.
+    A link to a resource that contains the current resource, such as a collection of Manifests.
 This would allow linking upwards to collections that allow browsing of the digitized objects available, but is not within the scope of the current document.

 Links are optional for all resources.
 They may also have type and format associated with them.

 These metadata fields and requirements are depicted in the diagram below.

-![][27 =400x400]
+![][27]
 Figure 2.
 Metadata Fields

 Other metadata fields are possible, either custom extensions or endorsed by the IIIF.
 If a client discovers fields that it does not understand, then it must ignore them.